-Professional Knowledge/Skills Analytical Rigour Ability to develop knowledge as "subject expert" in work area Ability to take a high degree of individual responsibility and carefulness in approach to work.
-Ability to use analysis to investigate and recommend policy options.
+Professional knowledge/skills Analytical rigour Ability to develop knowledge as "subject expert" in work area.
+Ability to take a high degree of individual responsibility and carefulness in approach to work.
+Ability to use analysis to investigate and recommend Ability to use analysis to investigate and recommend policy options.
 High level of attention to detail and accuracy.
 Ability to use analysis to resolve problems.
-Governance Ability to apply best practice and work within policy, governance appropriate guidelines, public sector governance and legal requirements People Strong communication and interpersonal skills Positive alignment with the Utility Regulator's values Excellent verbal writing/drafting skills.
-Relationship Management High level of negotiation and influencing skills.
-Ability to develop and build positive and trusted relationships with a wide variety of colleagues and external stakeholders Ability to positively challenge colleagues and stakeholders at all levels Ability to work collaboratively and deliver in partnership Strategic thinking & Delivery Ability to take personal ownership of work streams and drive forward to conclusion with minimum supervision.
+Governance Ability to apply best practice and work within policy, governance appropriate guidelines, public sector governance and legal requirements.
+People Strong communication and interpersonal skills.
+Positive alignment with the Utility Regulator's values Excellent verbal writing/drafting skills.
+Relationship management High level of negotiation and influencing skills.
+Ability to develop and build positive and trusted relationships with a wide variety of colleagues and external stakeholders.
+Ability to positively challenge colleagues and stakeholders at all levels.
+A proactive, collaborative, and flexible attitude, with ability to work in partnership.
+Strategic thinking and delivery Ability to take personal ownership of work streams and drive forward to conclusion with minimum supervision.
 Ability to think creatively, to innovate and resolve problems.
 Ability to contribute to the delivery of projects.
-Managing Resources Ability to demonstrate project management skills, including organisational, time management, risk management and problem solving skills Ability to balance competing demands effectively Ability to work well under tight deadlines
+Ability to Operate in a fast-changing environment.
+Managing resources Ability to demonstrate project management skills, including organisational, time management, risk management and problem-solving skills.
+Ability to balance competing demands effectively.
+Ability to work well under tight deadlines.

-Competency Framework
+Competency framework

-You may wish to consider the UR Competency Framework when completing your application.
-A copy is attached to this recruitment pack on our website.
+You may wish to consider the Utility Regulator's Competency Framework when completing your application.
+A copy is attached to this recruitment pack and available on our website.